 Chose the path of a Linchpin and making a difference often can lead to great results for the brand but you might find yourself on the defensive come review time.
 Your boss also could see your path to wanting to a Linchpin as a direct challenge to her/his authority as very few managers and organizations today practice Open Leadership.

-In the end though you are eventually going to have to make a career choice.
+In the end though, you are eventually going to have to make a career choice.
 You can continue to be just an employee or you can strive to make a difference and become a Linchpin.
-If it’s not at your current company than you’re going to have to admit that your current job is the one that you want to grow with.
+If it’s not at your current company then you’re going to have to admit that your current job is the one that you want to grow with.

 This means as jobs start to come back you’re going to have to look for that job that really turns you on, a job where you’re excited to go to work every day because your input is valued and you make a difference.